apache/jena-site/source/documentation/rdf/datasets.md

 the dataset.
 Readers see an unchanging, consistent dataset where aggregate operations return stable results.

-First introduced in Jena version 3.0.1 as a beta, then in 3.1.0.

-During the beta phase, please log any issues with [Apache Jena JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20JENA%20ORDER%20BY%20key%20DESC%2C%20priority%20DESC).

 ### API use

 A new instance of the class is obtained by a call to `DatasetFactory.createTxnMem()`: